 At the Institute, Susan engages in projects that range from curricular development to strategic planning, faculty leadership initiatives, and website news and stories.
-She is a member of the collaborative university-based team that traveled to India in January 2013 for Harvard’s interfaculty project “Mapping India’s Kumbh Mela,” now developing research to advance interdisciplinary education around the dynamics of urban environments and world health.
+She was a member of the collaborative university-based team that traveled to India in January 2013 for Harvard’s interfaculty project “Mapping India’s Kumbh Mela,” and served as lead writer on two resulting case studies.